Final examinations are given at the end of each semester on a day and hours specified on the Exam Schedule on myMount.

 |S||Satisfactory (not calculated in GPA)||0.00|

-(Grade option for thesis, research, clinical, and internship courses with no credit awarded until converted to a final grade upon completion of the course requirements.
-SP must be changed to a letter grade within one calendar year after the original grade assignment or it converts to an "F" grade)
+Grade option for thesis, research, clinical, and internship courses that may exceed one semester in length to complete with no credit towards graduation awarded until completion of the course requirements.
+SP grades must be changed to a letter grade within one (1) calendar year of the deadline for reporting grades as established by the Registrar’s Office the first semester the student was registered for the course or the SP grade converts to an “F” grade.

 |W||Withdrawn (not calculated in GPA)||0.00|